jingchan/instacart/README.md

 2. We add assets directly to the git repository due to the limited time of this challenge.
 In a production setting we would avoid adding large binary data to the repo to prevent bloat.

 3. Note: Had random bad disk reads/permissions while working on original (Windows) computer, had to switch over to another computer (Mac) which took some time.

+4. Using color #43b02a for CTA to match the color palette of logo

+5. Added rest of application form as well as console output.
+Some tradeoffs were made for styling to ensure that pressing 'enter' on the information form would result in a 'submit' rather than a 'back'.